Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Fully managed, Backups / restores (point in time), Dashboard and alerts, Maintenance windows
 RDS - Relational Database Service, Postgres, MySql, MariaDB, Oracle, SQL Server
 Aurora, AWS proprietary, PostgreSQL or MySQL (3x or 5x faster), Auto-grow (10GB), Cost more (20%)
-Take, restore, copy (other region) and share snapshots (other account)
+Snapshots, Take, Restore, Copy (other region), Share (other account)
+Read replicas (up to 5, can be across regions), Failover (replication to one other AZ, passive)